-The carry flag is mapped to bit location FB1H.3 in the PSW.
-It is used to save the result of an overflow or borrow when executing arithmetic instructions involving a carry (ADC, SBC).
+The carry flag is used to save the result of an overflow or borrow when executing arithmetic instructions involving a carry (ADC, SBC).
 The carry flag can also be used as a 1-bit accumulator for performing Boolean operations involving bit-addressed data memory.